-Sterile processing departments directly affect costs of specific medical services, including surgical procedures, offered by the hospital.
+Sterile Processing Departments directly affect the costs of specific medical services, including surgical procedures, offered by the hospital.
 Many institutions treat SPDs as expenses rather than as revenue producers and incorporate the SPD procedural costs into the total costs for their facilities’ medical procedures.
 SPDs directly affect the net reimbursement to the hospital for diagnostic and surgical procedures, so a department’s overall performance can directly affect a facility’s reimbursement.

-The most common errors coming from SPDs are dirty instruments, missing instruments, and broken instruments that end up in the hands of surgeons in the operating room.
+The most common errors coming from SPDs are dirty instruments, missing surgical instruments, and broken instruments that end up in the hands of surgeons in the Operating Room.
 Many times, the surgeon is the first and last quality assurance step in the processes.
-Most of these errors are a result in having inexperienced, non-certified sterile processing technicians.
+Most of these errors are a result of having inexperienced, non-certified Sterile Processing Technicians.

 SPDs handle thousands of reusable surgical and medical instruments and devices every day, reprocessing and readying the used instruments for use in subsequent procedures.
 Optimal reprocessing results in a seamless supply of sterile instruments when needed, without waste.

-Suboptimal reprocessing can return instruments to the operating room, cardiac catheterization laboratories, and other procedure areas with human tissue, bone, or other organic material remaining in or on the treated instruments.
-This can impart disastrous consequences for patients, staff, clinicians, and the institution, as the use of dirty instruments puts patients at risk of SSI and other infections.
+Suboptimal reprocessing can return instruments to the Operating Room, cardiac catheterization laboratories, and other procedure areas with human tissue, bone, or other organic material remaining in or on the treated instruments.
+This can impart disastrous consequences for patients, staff, clinicians, and the institution, as the use of dirty instruments puts patients at risk of Surgical Site Infections (SSIs) and other infections.